 I enjoy this music from the 80s.

-There are the words that you need to learn if you are going to Erasmus (European exchange scholarship) in France.
+These are the words that you need to learn if you are going to Erasmus (European exchange scholarship) in France.
+By the way, you can learn about the different ways to say drunk in French in this article.

 This French slang has three meanings.
 Number one, it can be used for the word “car”.
 The second meaning is a way to describe a “fart” and the French will add the verb “to drop” in French “lâcher une caisse”.
 The last one, the French word can be used when someone had drunk too much.
 It does not mean precisely “hangover” but it is close.
 It is to take a caisse “prendre une caisse”.